 Take a look at some of the most frequently asked questions the Guild receives.
 Still have questions or want to know more?
 Contact us here, we'd be happy to talk to you!

-The International Wine Guild is a wine vocational school, accredited in the State of Colorado, to offer diploma programs and professional certifications for professionals in the wine industry and serious enthusiasts who would like to learn about wine like a professional.
+The International Wine Guild is a wine vocational school, approved in the State of Colorado, to offer diploma programs and professional certifications for professionals in the wine industry and serious enthusiasts who would like to learn about wine like a professional.
 The Guild offers technical (Level I - III) diploma and certification programs, as well as Wine Educator and Wine Judge diploma and certification programs.

 College level wine education is a fairly new concept.
 There have been enology and viticulture programs for decades, but if you want to study and learn about wine, not how to make or grow it, there are very few options.